tock/tockloader/docs/index.md

 - `filepath`: The file to use as the flash contents.
 Will be created if it doesn't exist.

+Tockloader can use a flash file by default.
+This is particularly helpful for virtual, QEMU-based boards, or other boards that do not support fine-grained reading and writing.
+You can set the default local board to use:

+    tockloader local-board set [board]

+If the board you are using is new or not a known board in tockloader, you can manually specifying the necessary parameters:

+    tockloader local-board set [board] --arch [arch] --app-address [address] --flash-address [address] --flush-command [command] --binary-path [path]

+- `board`: Name of the board you want to use.
+- `arch`: Name of the architecture the board uses.
+- `app-address`: The flash address where apps start.
+- `flash-address`: The address where flash starts.
+- `flush-command`: The command to write the file to the board.
+Use `{binary}` to specify where the file path should go in the command.
+- `binary-path`: Where the actual flash-file binary should be located.
+Optional.
+  If not provided defaults to a suitable tockloader application data directory.

+Then, tockloader commands will use a virtual image file for all operations that interact with a board.

+You can reverse this with:

+    tockloader local-board unset

 Example Usage
 -------------